-Country Risks and Brain Drain: The Emigration Potentials of Japanese Skilled Workers
+Country Risks and Brain Drain: The Emigration Potential of Japanese Skilled Workers

-This study assesses the brain drain potentials in Japan and the factors shaping Japanese skilled workers’ interest in emigrating to other countries.
-The total number of Japanese citizens who live overseas with permanent residency status reached a record high of 513,750 in 2018.
-While most existing research attributes Japanese emigration to the pursuit of a better lifestyle, recent qualitative studies point out the emerging sense of country risks as significant drivers.
-We explore Japan’s brain-drain potentials with a focus on such risk factors.
-Specifically, based on our original survey, we examine what types of Japanese skilled workers are interested in emigration and how information about Japan’s country risks could affect their attitudes.
-We find that respondents with overseas experience and those in young age cohorts are particularly motivated to consider emigration.
-Another notable finding is that those who distrust the government and media are also more likely to think about leaving Japan than those who do not.
-Furthermore, exposure to information about long-term economic risk encourages them to consider living abroad in the future.
-These results suggest that the brain drain from Japan is likely to continue, and thus there is a need for long-term policy actions to tackle it.
+While most existing research attributes contemporary Japanese emigration to the pursuit of a better lifestyle, recent qualitative studies point out that concern about country risks is a significant driver.
+We explore Japan’s brain-drain potential and factors shaping Japanese skilled workers’ interest in emigrating to other countries based on our original survey with an experimental component.
+We first undertake descriptive analysis using respondents in the (baseline) control group and examine what types of Japanese skilled workers are interested in emigration.
+We then use respondents in the control and treatment groups to test our pre-registered hypotheses regarding the impact of information about Japan’s country risks on their attitudes.
+The results of our descriptive analysis show that respondents with overseas experience and younger respondents are particularly motivated to consider emigration.
+Another notable finding is that respondents who distrust the government and media are also more likely to consider leaving Japan than those who do not.
+Furthermore, through our randomized survey experiment, we find that exposure to information about long-term economic risk encourages people to consider living abroad in the future.
+These results suggest that the brain drain from Japan is likely to continue, pointing to a need for policy actions to tackle it.

-Keywords: immigration, emigration, skilled workers, country risks, brain drain, Japan
+Keywords: migration, emigration, skilled workers, country risks, brain drain, Japan

 JEL Classification: H31, I31, J61, J81

 Suggested Citation: Suggested Citation